 We are also working on the flexibility of the muscles around the joints, especially in the hips and around the shoulders, because this is one of the mobility exercises.

-Perform one set of 3 to 5 reps in a smooth, controlled movement between each of the positions, with a good stop of 2 to 3 seconds with light intensity.
+Perform one set of 3 to 5 reps in a smooth, controlled movement between each position, with a good stop of 2 to 3 seconds with light intensity.

-Start in a standing position with your legs about hip-width apart and toes slightly pointed out.
+To properly execute this mobility exercise, start standing with your legs about hip-width apart, and toes slightly pointed out.
 Move into a quarter-squat position.
 Then stand up, bring your arms overhead and arch back, bringing your head back and returning to the starting position.

 Full-body Open and Close

-In a quarter-squat position, we are working on the knees and hips.
-By bringing the arms overhead and bringing the head back and arching through the midback and lower back, we are working on the shoulders.
-We are also working on the mobility, flexibility and range of motion in numerous joints like the knees, hips, shoulders, neck, midback and lower back.
+We are working on the knees and hips in a quarter-squat position by bringing the arms overhead and the head back and arching through the midback and lower back.
+Also, we are working on the shoulders.
+And we are also working on mobility, flexibility, and range of motion in numerous joints like the knees, hips, shoulders, neck, midback, and lower back.

-Perform one set of 3 to 5 reps in a smooth, controlled movement, with a good stop of 2 seconds at the end with light intensity.
+Perform one set of 3 to 5 reps in a smooth, controlled movement, with a good stop of 2 seconds in the end with light intensity.

 Give these three exercises a go to help loosen things up and start feeling better throughout the day.